ResearchComputingServices/parallel-computing/_episodes/03-how-to-parallelize.md

 ## Working Code ##

 First, it is critical that your code is correct before you try to make it run faster.
+The goal is to make the code faster, without changing the code's results.
 And as we mentioned in the last section, you should have a fixed problem that is a size that is large enough to be representative, but not so large that you can test it repeatedly.

 ## Profile Code ##